 LG has revealed that it'll be the first handset maker to launch a phone with Omnifone's new MusicStation Max service built in.
 What's that?
 It involves buying a phone on a monthly contract from an operator, with free, unlimited music downloads bundled into the tariff.

 It's safe to assume Vodafone HASN'T got the iPhone, then.
 The company has announced an exclusive deal with Omnifone to launch the latter's MusicStation subscription service in the UK for Christmas.
-It'll cost £1.99 a week for unlimited music downloads, with the MusicStation application being preloaded on new Vodafone handsets, but also working with existing phones too (presumably you'll be able to download the application from Vodafone's Live portal).

 The great and good of the mobile entertainment industry are currently whooping it up in Monte Carlo at the MEM trade show, which last night hosted the Mobile Entertainment Awards 2007, which rewards the best mobile services.

 That’s certainly how Omnifone, the company behind the new mobile music service, has been spinning it in a series of pre-briefings to journalists this week.
 MusicStation is a music subscription service for mobile phones, where you pay £1.99 a week...